 - social benefits - more connected communities working together for a common cause.

-Initially the focus will be on developing a plan to eradicate rats and stoats from the Miramar Peninsula.
-We'll follow this with a strategy to extend this plan to introduced predators of native birds on the entire Wellington City area.
+We'll follow this with a strategy to extend this plan across the entire Wellington City area.
 Management of cats and dogs is not included in the scope of the proposed project.
-Engaging with the community will form a large part of the project and lessons learned by the Crofton Downs Predator Free group and others will inform both how we design and implement the project design.
+Engaging with the community will form a large part of the project and lessons learned by the Crofton Downs Predator Free group (New Zealand’s first predator free community) and others will inform both how we design and implement the project design.
 Expert advice will guide the development of the plan and strategy.

 Our biodiversity strategy and action plan - Our Natural Capital - provides a context for the project.